 All new graduate students are highly encouraged, but not required, to attend.
-The orientation typically takes place in the second week of August in the University Center Auditorium.
+The orientation typically takes place virtually in the second week of August.
 Check website for dates, times, and registration: Graduate Student Orientations

 Graduate School's New GTA Orientation